 1. There are no refunds on educational materials or customized items (e.g., engraved items, certificates).
 All other items may be returned for a refund as long as the member contacts Toastmasters International within 30 days of receipt of the item; after 30 days no refunds can be initiated.
 Returned items must be in like-new condition.

 2. Educational materials and all other non-customized items can be exchanged as long as the member contacts Toastmasters International within 30 days of receipt of the item.
+Exchanges of paths in the Pathways learning experience are limited to one path per member, per program year.
 After 30 days no exchanges can be initiated.

 3. The new item for an exchange must be selected at the time the exchange is made; members are not given a “credit” to select a new item at a later time.

 4. Any time an item is being returned or exchanged, including when it is exchanged due to damage or a shipping error, Toastmasters International reserves the right to require that the original item be returned to Toastmasters International and/or require a photo of the damage.
 When a damaged item must be sent back to Toastmasters International, the replacement item, if applicable, will be sent after the returned item is received at World Headquarters.